Read time: ~10 minutes

 - Make sure to give Etsy some screen time as well.

-- Another favorite of mine is Chagrin Valley (bonus — they’re made with all natural ingredients).
+- Another favorite of mine is Chagrin Valley (one of the OG sustainable brands)

-I actually bought some shampoo bars that didn’t work on my hair but I used them as shaving soap and it worked super well.
+Lastly — get creative.
+I bought some shampoo bars at one point that didn’t work on my hair but I used them as shaving soap and it worked super well.

-Remember I mentioned plastic waste is being dumped into the ocean at an equivalent rate of 1 garbage truck full of plastic every 4 minutes?
-Well, that’s estimated to increase to 2 trucks per minute by 2030 if we don’t make any changes(3).
+Plastic waste is being dumped into the ocean at an equivalent rate of 1 garbage truck full of plastic every 4 minutes.
+Gross.
+And that’s estimated to increase to 2 trucks per minute by 2030 if we don’t make any changes.

 - ZeroWasteStore has amazing ones with an abundance of scents!